-- Is the appearance of my box aligned with my offers (what customers are expecting from me)?
+Is the appearance of my box aligned with my offers (what customers are expecting from me)?

-- Does everything look professional, clean and contrived – products, materials, colors, textures, etc.?
+- Does everything look professional, clean and coherent – products, materials, colors, textures, etc.?

 - Am I giving a bit more than promised (not going too far, of course, but adding something extra, no matter how small, significantly improves the overall experience)?

 - Amount of products – are there too many?
 Or does the unnecessary empty space make the box look incomplete?

 - Variety of products – maybe you promised various types of products, but offered rather similar ones?
 If your subscriber needs to do additional shopping after receiving the box, that’s not a good sign.

 - Would I pay that exact amount for that box, if metaphorically I was the subscriber?

 - Am I providing something new and exciting or keep on shipping the same ol’ offer?
 Don’t bore your subscribers!

 To sum it all up, the box you’re sending out should look nice and professional, full (not half-empty), complete and coherent (not like a work in progress), worth the price, and always fresh & exciting.

 A small exception to the rule

 There are subscription businesses that are based on element of surprise and novelty, providing new products to their customers every month.
 If that’s the case with your offer, then do not use the same brand too many times.

 On the other hand, some subscriptions are based on consistency, as they offer high-quality, proven-to-work products.
 If the second option is closer to your business, then sticking to one type of product or one brand is certainly a better choice.

 If the box doesn’t look irresistible, it’s not well branded or well designed.

 When the package appears at that doorstep, our subscriber should feel a strange mixture of feelings – an ecstatic urge to open up the box and a pinch of sadness because its beauty will be destroyed by opening it up.

 But, how can you achieve that level of package brilliance?
 Is it even humanly possible?